Master of Tourism Management

 A course advisor can assist you to select your courses and plan your degree.

-Choose a minimum of 60 credits from the following courses:
+A minimum of 60 credits from the list

 - BMGT 618 - Advanced Business Strategy 20 credits